awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

 1. Under **Security Group Configuration**, select **Create New Security Group** to open the default **Security Group** screen in a new tab\.
 In this new tab, select t**Create Security Group**\.

-1. Provide a new security group a name \(such as `datawrangler-doc-snowflake-privatelink-connection`\) and a description\.
+1. Provide a name for the new security group \(such as `datawrangler-doc-snowflake-privatelink-connection`\) and a description\.
 Be sure to select the VPC ID you have used in previous steps\.

 1. Add two rules to allow traffic from within your VPC to this VPC endpoint\.